What To Do in Kinsale: Class Food & Old Heads

 Kinsale is a colorful coastal town that is the food capital of Ireland.
 The small town's many restaurants get their fish straight off the boats on the pier.

-Folks come from Cork City & Dublin to dine in the Michelin restaurants of Kinsale.
+Folks come from Cork City & Dublin to dine in the restaurants of Kinsale.
 The energy and craic on a sunny Summer evening is hard to beat here.
 It's a genuine Irish experience.

 Kinsale is the starting point of the 2,500km Wild Atlantic Way.
 We follow a lot of that route on this website, because it is one of the greatest drives in the world.